2.3 Critical Issues in GenAI

 As communicators, we need to be thoughtful about the ways these biases might be perpetuated or left unexplored when we use genAI output in all types of documents and media.

-Take Action: Completing a bias check for all output and editing the content to remove bias is an important obligation for the ethical use of genAI.
+Take Action: Completing a bias check for all prompts and output, and editing the content to remove bias is an important obligation for the ethical use of genAI.
 To be able to do this, you must be well informed about the issues relating to bias, so taking the steps to become literate on issues relating to representations of race, socioeconomic status, gender, ethnicity, ability, and other forms of bias will help you develop a keen awareness of what to watch for in genAI output.

 Hallucinations